jdsn/nbuexplorer/readme.txt

 Main features
 ===================
-- View content of nbu, nfb, nfc and arc backup files
+- View content of nbu, nbf, nfb, nfc and arc backup files
 - Extract individual files from backup files
 - Brute force scan for vcard phone data in any file